stackrox/stackrox/operator/bundle_helpers/README.md

-## Issues

-- pip-compile did not like our approach with handling 3.6 and 3.9
-- calver is a build dependency of attrs and not detected by pip_find_builddeps.py

 # Bundle Helpers

 For hermetic builds with Konflux, we need to provide the full list of resolved dependencies in `requirements.txt`.